 What is the role of popular culture in shaping our discourse about the multifaceted system of material things, subjects and causal agents that we call "environment"?
 Ecocritical Geopolitics offers a new theoretical perspective and approach to the analysis of environmental discourse in popular culture.
-It combines ecocriticial and critical geopolitical approaches to explore three main themes: dystopian visions, the relationship between the human, post-human and ‘nature’ and speciesism and carnism.
+It combines ecocriticial and critical geopolitical approaches to explore three main themes: dystopian visions, the relationship between the human, post-human, and "nature" and speciesism and carnism.

 The importance of popular culture in the construction of geopolitical discourse is widely recognized.
-From ecocriticism, we also appreciate that literature, cinema or theatre can offer a mirror of what the individual author wants to communicate about the relationship between the human being and what can be defined as non-human.
+From ecocriticism, we also appreciate that literature, cinema, or theatre can offer a mirror of what the individual author wants to communicate about the relationship between the human being and what can be defined as non-human.
 This book provides an analysis of environmental discourses with the theoretical tools of critical geopolitics and the analytical methodology of ecocriticism.
-It develops and disseminates a new scientific approach, defined as ‘ecocritical geopolitics’, to offer an idea of the power of popular culture in the realization of environmental discourse.
+It develops and disseminates a new scientific approach, defined as "ecocritical geopolitics", to offer an idea of the power of popular culture in the realization of environmental discourse.

-Referencing sources as diverse as The Road, The Shape of Water, Lady and the Tramp and tv cooking shows, this book will be of great interest to students and scholars of geography, environmental studies, film studies and environmental humanities.
+Referencing sources as diverse as The Road, The Shape of Water, Lady and the Tramp, and TV cooking shows, this book will be of great interest to students and scholars of geography, environmental studies, film studies, and environmental humanities.

 Table of Contents

-Introduction: Why we need an "Ecocritical Geopolitics" Part 1.
+Acknowledgments Introduction: Why we need an "Ecocritical Geopolitics" Part 1.
 Theoretical framework 1.1 Geo(-)graphy, Critical Geopolitics, Popular Geopolitics 1.2 What kind of environmental discourse is that?
 1.3 Assembling the toolkit Part 2.
 Landscapes and fears: discourse about the environment (and unavoidably also about race and gender) in dystopian texts and post-apocalyptic narratives 2.1 Re-visioning the future 2.2 Dystopian settings and (post)human landscapes 2.3 Gulliver and beyond: gender, race and "environmental" clichés Part 3.
 Posthuman worlds 3.1.
 Post-human/Transhuman/Posthuman 3.2 Viewing dogs with (post)human lenses 3.3 Posthuman (dis)orders: monsters, hybrids, metamorphosis Part 4.
 Reframing carnism 4.1.
 Carnism in popular culture 4.2 Engendering meat 4.3.
-Carnonormativity and its discontents
+Carnonormativity and its discontents Index

 Elena dell’Agnese teaches political geography and cultural geography at the University of Milano-Bicocca, where she is also Director of the Centre of Visual Research.
 Her work has been mainly focused on developing a wide-spectrum approach to "peripheral geographies".
-For this reason, she is interested in any form of — apparently innocent — "geo-graphical representation", from movies to television drama, cartoons and popular music, with specific attention given to issues relating to politics, gender and race.
-She publishes extensively on these topics, mostly in Italian and in English, but also in French, Spanish, Japanese and Croatian.
-In 2009, she founded the Association of Italian Geographers Study Group on "Media and Geography", which she chaired till 2015.
+For this reason, she is interested in any form of — apparently innocent — "geo-graphical representation", from movies to television drama, cartoons and popular music, with specific attention given to issues relating to politics, gender, and race.
+She publishes extensively on these topics, mostly in Italian and in English, but also in French, Spanish, Japanese, and Croatian.
+In 2009, she founded the Association of Italian Geographers Study Group on "Media and Geography", which she chaired until 2015.
 She is now Vice-President of the Società Geografica Italiana.
 In 2014, she was elected Vice-President of the International Geographical Union.